KDE/documentation-docs-kdenlive-org/glossary.rst

       See :term:`Project Bin`

    Backup
       Kdenlive creates backup files for the current project.
 They are stored in a special folder.
-See :ref:`backup widget <backup>`.
+See the chapter :doc:`/project_and_asset_management/file_management/backup`.

    Caret
       See :term:`Playhead`